fa-mas/ROS_Quadruped/README.md

 ### 3.4 hw_ctrl
 hw_motion_main.py subscribes to /direction and uses quad_pkg to control the physical Legs and move the Robot towards the desired direction.
 (To Do: move geometry constants to quad_pkg/config.py)

+### 3.5 video_stream_opencv
+The webcam images are published to webcam/image_raw via video_stream_opencv, a package to drive webcams with opencv: https://github.com/ros-drivers/video_stream_opencv

 ## 4. Startup Procedure
 ##### on remote machine: